 - Adding a button to the landing page in the footer to direct webbots and users to your landing page

-- Installation of an accessibility plugin to conveniently provide the tools anyone with disabilities needs to access your site.
+- Installation of an accessibility plugin to conveniently provide the tools anyone with a disability needs to access your site

 Interested in our ADA Compliance Package?

-Full disclosure: We’re not lawyers!
 The content in this blog should not be substituted for legal advice.
-You should always consult advice from a qualified legal professional to answer all of your legal questions.
+Please seek out a tax professional to address your specific situation.